Portugal things to do in Algarve weather & towns

 This was the main access to the quay of the late medieval town in the 15th and 16th centuries.
 The main East-West axis of the town (nowadays Rua Miguel Bombarda) ended, which connected the port to the upper district where the Parish Church of Santa Maria da Grata was located.

-A free and very convenient parking for visiting the center of Lagos up to the marina or the beach is the following: Aparcamiento Público R. Infante de Sagres 104, 8600-686 Lagos, Portugal.
+Free and very convenient parking for visiting the center of Lagos up to the marina or the beach is the following: Aparcamiento Público R. Infante de Sagres 104, 8600-686 Lagos, Portugal.

 Albufeira was conquered from the moors during the reign of D. Alfonso III and was placed under military authority by Avis.
 D. Manuel I granted independent rule in 1504.
 Albufeira remained an active fishing village for centuries.
 In 1986 it was promoted to a town and is today an important tourist center.